kikuomax/imaginary-map/cdn/README.md

    You have to specify an appropriate credential.

-You have to redo from the step 1 when you modify function code, from the step 2 when you modify the template.
+**NOTE**: when you modify the template, you have to start over from the step 1 even if you have not modified Lambda functions.

 ### Deploying API Gateway